-Title of Each Class Trading Symbol(s) Name of Each Exchange On Which Registered

-Common Units EPD New York Stock Exchange

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes \(\to \) No \(\to \)

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes \(\to \) No \(\to \)

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
-See definitions of "large accelerated filer," "accelerated filer," "smaller reporting company" and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large Accelerated Filer \(\to \)
+Title of Each Class Common Units Trading Symbol(s) EPD Name of Each Exchange On Which Registered New York Stock Exchange , e or for such shorter period that the to be filed by Section 13 or 15(d) of the Securities Exchange registrant was required to file such reports), and (2) has been , 2 ery Interactive Data File required to be submitted pursuant to er period that the registrant was required to submit such files). • ee definitions of "large accelerate accelerated filer, a non-accelerated filer, a smaller reporting and filer," "accelerated filer," "smaller reporting company" and Large Accelerated Filer Accelerated filer □

-Non-accelerated filer \(\to \)

-Smaller reporting company \(\to \)

-Emerging growth company \(\to \) in the emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \(\to \)
+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

 Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes \(\to \) No \(\to \)
+Yes 🗆 No 🗹